Introduction to AFS Licensing and Core Proofs

 General Requirement for AFSL Applicants

-Generally, all standard applicants for an AFSL are required to provide the B5 Financial Statements and Financial Resources core proof as part of their application.
-This requirement applies to demonstrate that the applicant possesses sufficient financial resources to operate their proposed financial services business.
-This is a fundamental step in the AFSL application process, ensuring that Australian financial services (AFS) licensees are financially stable and capable of meeting their obligations under the Corporations Act 2001 (Cth).
+Under the application system in place prior to 16 June 2025, generally all standard applicants for an AFSL were required to provide the B5 Financial Statements and Financial Resources core proof as part of their application.
+This requirement applied to demonstrate that the applicant possessed sufficient financial resources to operate their proposed financial services business.
+This was a fundamental step in the former AFSL application process, aimed at ensuring that Australian financial services (AFS) licensees are financially stable and capable of meeting their obligations under the Corporations Act 2001 (Cth).

 Exemptions from Providing B5 Proof

-There are specific exemptions from the requirement to provide the B5 core proof.
-Applicants who are regulated by the Australian Prudential Regulation Authority (APRA) are exempt from needing to provide this core proof.
+Specific exemptions from the former requirement to provide the B5 core proof existed.
+Applicants regulated by the Australian Prudential Regulation Authority (APRA) were exempt from needing to provide this specific core proof.
 This exemption recognises that entities regulated by APRA are already subject to stringent financial oversight and are deemed to have met equivalent financial resource standards.

 Foreign AFSL Applicants (FFSPs) and B5 Proof

-Foreign Financial Services Providers (FFSPs) applying for a foreign AFSL also receive an exemption from submitting the B5 Financial Statements and Financial Resources core proof.
-This exemption is part of a streamlined application process for FFSPs, acknowledging that these entities are already authorised and regulated in equivalent overseas regulatory regimes.
-Therefore, the requirement to provide separate B5 proof is waived for FFSPs seeking a foreign AFSL to provide financial services in Australia.
+Foreign Financial Services Providers (FFSPs) applying for a foreign AFSL also received an exemption from submitting the B5 Financial Statements and Financial Resources core proof.
+This exemption is part of a streamlined application process for FFSPs, a key principle behind the foreign AFS licence, acknowledging that these entities are already authorised and regulated in equivalent overseas regulatory regimes.
+Therefore, the requirement to provide separate B5 proof was waived for FFSPs seeking a foreign AFSL to provide financial services in Australia.

 Key Documents in the B5 Financial Statements and Financial Resources Core Proof